HirbodBehnam/MTProtoProxyInstaller/README.md

 Due to some ISPs detecting MTProxy by packet sizes, random padding is added to packets if such mode is enabled.
 It's only enabled for clients which request it.
 Add dd prefix to secret (cafe...babe => ddcafe...babe) to enable this mode on client side.
+### Quota Managment
+I've written a small program in golang([link](https://github.com/HirbodBehnam/PortForwarder)) to forward traffic with quota managment.
+I've also written a guide [here](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki/Quota-Management-For-Server) in order to configure it with MTProto.
 ### How to install on Windows?
 I've written a small guide to install that on Windows.
 Please read [wiki](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki) for more info.
 ### Server